 In addition, an important aspect of the work this five years is to develop the eB4CAST model, which will allow documentation of dissemination and sustainability of research endeavors.
 Both through this model and the Healthy Community Index, the multistate team will provide reports to stakeholders on campuses and in low-income communities.
 This type of evidence-based community research is instrumental in driving change in awareness, behavior and policy to impact our populations of interest for weight-related health promotion.

-The maximum size of the multistate group is 15 members.
-Members are expected to actively participate in, collaborate, and contribute to the HCRC research and administrative activities.
+To maintain a successful and productive multi-state research group, members are expected to actively participate in, collaborate, and contribute to the HCRC research and administrative activities.
 Each member will be on at least one subcommittee related to committee management and one subcommittee related to research activities, participate in regularly scheduled teleconferences, and lead state-specific research activities.
-Members who choose not to actively participate will be asked to resign from the HCRC group.
+Members who choose not to actively participate will be asked to resign from the HCRC group and the NC1193 Administrative Advisor will contact that member’s Ag Experiment Station.
 Active participation is defined as participating in at least 50% of teleconference calls and contributing to the collaborative research and administrative activities.
 Consideration for termination of group membership due to inactive status will be presented on agenda and discussed by full group membership followed by a vote by the full membership at the next group meeting (face-to-face or teleconference).
-A protocol has been established for accepting new members.
-New members are voted upon by the current members and should have applicable expertise that strengthens the group research, at least one chapter of dissertation published, able to obtain independent funding for participation, and ability to establish a target population, community partners, and steering committee to participate in the group research.
-The best time to join the group is during the renewal process.
-Candidates must submit CV and documentation of how their skills meet the group research needs to the Chair.
-The group will review and vote upon the respective candidates.
+If a vote is in favor of member termination, a request for formal removal from the project will be made to the respective State Ag Experiment Station and the regional NIMSS system administration.

 1. Ogden CL, Carroll MD, Kit BK, Flegal KM.
 Prevalence of Childhood and Adult Obesity in the United States, 2011-2012.
 JAMA.
 2014;311(8):806-814. doi:10.1001/jama.2014.732.